JFWooten4/free-markets/group/stellar/interleaving-sdex/comment-rahim.md

 Along the path of centralization, incumbents try to sell "faster access" as a "trading benefit" to investors.
 However, if we're truly designing a global (and ultimately interplanetary) financial system, at some point we're going to run up against round-trip propagation time of digital signals.[^ciddf] This is exactly what Uniswap Labs' latest "invention" has introduced through the Unichain POC.[^garand]

-[^garand]: _See_ [vague whitepaper](https://docs.unichain.org/whitepaper.pdf), especially requisite sequencer limitations in S 3.1, centralized offline compute in S 3.2, and explicit liability assumption in S 3.3.
+[^garand]: _See_ [vague whitepaper](https://docs.unichain.org/whitepaper.pdf), especially requisite sequencer limitations in § 3.1, centralized offline compute in § 3.2, and explicit liability assumption in § 3.3.
 Could these "innovations" still be light years behind SCP's trust decentralization mechanisms?
 Or is their flawed use of [trusted execution environments](https://x.com/gttyson/status/1844445777114038761) a speedy central control mechanism we should also strive for?

 [^ciddf]: As I understand it, this is about two seconds. _Compare_ the base agreement timeframes across any Network peer with the present efficiencies of locally computing paths on shared variables.
 Might a further specialization of select order batches best serve an increasingly asset-abundant ecosystem?